 Use your ganache immediately in your chocolate ganache mousse cake recipe or store it in the refrigerator for later and reheat it to get the perfect consistency required for use as a topping.

 Skor® bars were first produced and sold by The Hershey Company in 1981.
-Skor is Swedish for shoes, and the bar consists of a crispy butter toffee center covered in milk chocolate.
+Skor is Swedish for shoes, believe it or not, and the bar consists of a crispy butter toffee center covered in milk chocolate.
 They are popular everywhere.

 Apologies to our American friends, but Crispy Crunch bars are not sold in the United States.
-So sorry!
+Sorry!

 Either of the above bars is delicious when used as a crumbled topping in your Chocolate Ganache Mousse Cake recipe.